-We are pleased to announce that the next event, Northolt Nightshoot XXXI, will take place on Thursday 3rd October 2024.
+We are pleased to announce that the next event, Northolt Nightshoot XXXII, will take place on Thursday 6th March 2025.
 More details will be posted here in due course, together with information on how to apply for a place.

 Photographs from previous events can be found in the gallery.